9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 4. **Longtail**.
 Example: [snow albedo](https://duckduckgo.com/?q=snow+albedo).
 The core of these plugins are data files based on APIs, web-crawling or existing databases that we put in our own databases and show instant answers based on full-text indexing.
 [Longtail repository](https://github.com/duckduckgo/zeroclickinfo-longtail).
 [Longtail suggestions](https://duckduckgo.uservoice.com/forums/5168-plugins/category/41840-longtail).

-### Creating your first plugin step-by-step
+### Submitting your first plugin step-by-step

 **Step 1.** Decide what you want to work on.
 If you don't have any ideas, [start here](https://duckduckgo.uservoice.com/).

 **Step 2.** Figure out what type of plugin is best for your idea (see Plugin types).
-It's probably a Goodie (like in the line-by-line example) or a Spice (using a JavaScript API).
+It's probably a Goodie (like in the line-by-line example) or a Spice (similar, but in JavaScript and using an API from another site for data).
 If it's not obvious, please [discuss it with us](http://webchat.freenode.net/?channels=duckduckgo).
-If you got your plugin idea from the [suggestion list](https://duckduckgo.uservoice.com/), most are tagged with what we think would be the appropriate type.
+If you got your plugin idea from the [suggestion list](https://duckduckgo.uservoice.com/), many are tagged with what we think would be the appropriate type (see tag filter links on the right sidebar).

 **Step 3.** Get a [GitHub account](https://github.com/) if you don't have one already.
 We use GitHub [to host](https://github.com/duckduckgo) all of our open-source code.

 **Step 4.** If you haven't already, set-up git on your computer.
 GitHub provides instructions for [Linux](http://help.github.com/linux-set-up-git/), [OSX](http://help.github.com/mac-set-up-git/), and [Windows](http://help.github.com/win-set-up-git/) (though Linux is preferred since that is what we use for development).
+If you don't have Linux but want to try it, you can use a [virtual machine like VirtualBox](https://www.virtualbox.org/) or get a [free instance on Amazon Web Services](http://aws.amazon.com/free/).

 **Step 5.** Fork the right repository (depending on your plugin type).
 If you've never forked a repository before, follow the [GitHub instructions](http://help.github.com/fork-a-repo/).
 Here are the links to the repositories: